Ginger Meggs: Publication history

 Bancks created, wrote, drew, and syndicated Ginger Meggs from 1921 until 1952, when he died unexpectedly of a heart attack.
 After Bancks's death, there was a year's worth of strips to run while another artist was found.

 Ron Vivian wrote and drew Ginger Meggs from 1953 until 1973.

 Lloyd Piper wrote and drew Ginger Meggs from 1973 until 1983, when he died in a car accident.

-James Kemsley wrote, drew and syndicated Ginger Meggs from 1984–2007.
+James Kemsley wrote, drew and syndicated Ginger Meggs from 1984 to 2007.
 On 3 December 2007, Kemsley died at Bowral Hospital.
 In the 2008 Queen's Birthday Honour lists, the Australian Government posthumously recognised Kemsley for his efforts with the Medal of the Order of Australia.

 Jason Chatfield wrote and drew Ginger Meggs from 2007 to 2023.
 It has since run in repeats online at GoComics.

 The strip was the most widely syndicated Australian comic strip, appearing in over 120 newspapers in 34 countries.
 In 1997, a park in Valley Road, Hornsby, was officially named Ginger Meggs Park.
 Bancks had spent much time in the area during his childhood.

 In September 2022, News Corporation removed all daily comic strips from their publications across Australia.
 Ginger Meggs ceased appearing in print as a daily strip as of 12 September.
 On 13 August 2023, Fairfax/Nine Media ran the final Ginger Meggs comic strip.
 They then made the decision to remove all comic strips from their publications.
 The collective decision by newspaper editors all over Australia in 2023 to no longer publish the Ginger Meggs comic forced Jason Chatfield to stop drawing Ginger Meggs.
 The strip ran for a total of 101 years and 9 months.

 Australian Prime Minister Anthony Albanese called the decision “...just another step in the decline of modern media.”